top of page

 PLASTIC RECAPTURE

-Since 2008, the Azulita Project has partnered with residents, NGOs and businesses to conduct plastic recapture efforts on more than 60 miles of Pacific Ocean shoreline in the Mexican state of Guerrero.
+Since 2008, the Azulita Project has partnered with residents, NGOs and businesses to recapture waste plastic in the United States and Mexico.
+For more than a decade, Azulita’s flagship recapture program focused on 60 miles of Pacific Ocean shoreline in the Mexican state of Guerrero.
 Without easy access to free or affordable waste facilities, much of the community's used plastic ends up along roadways, burned, or discarded in open pits.

 With the help of dedicated volunteers, Azulita team members collect waste from beaches and waterways, clean and bale the plastic, and prepare the plastic for transport to certified recycling plants or third-party buyers who transform the plastic into consumer goods.